 There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology.
-Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
+Background factors combined with specific influences such as family and friends may contribute to a child's susceptibility and risk.
 Similarly, radicalisation can occur through many different methods (such as social media) and settings.

-However, it is possible to protect vulnerable people from extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.
-As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
+However, it is possible to protect susceptible people from extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.
+As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may need help or protection.
 Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the Designated Safeguarding Lead (or Deputy) making a referral to Prevent.

-10. Training
+9. Training

-Whole school training on Safeguarding and Child Protection will be organised for staff and governors at least every three years.
+Whole school training on Safeguarding and Child Protection will be organised for staff and governors at least every year.
 This training should be approved by the Local Safeguarding Children Board and will, in part, include training on extremism and radicalisation and its safeguarding implications.